-Le Pilates on a chair: what is it?
+Le Pilates On a chair: what is it?

 In addition to its benefits for mental well-being, chair pilates allows you to work on your mobility, relieve tension and stretch both at work and at home.